 11.6 If a councillor who has voted against a motion put at a council meeting so requests, the general manager must ensure that the councillor's dissenting vote is recorded in the council’s minutes.

-11.7 The decision of the chairperson as to the result of a vote is final, unless the decision is immediately challenged and not fewer than two (2) councillors rise and call for a division.
+11.7 The decision of the chairperson as to the result of a vote is final unless the decision is immediately challenged and not fewer than two (2) councillors rise and call for a division.

 11.8 When a division on a motion is called, the chairperson must ensure that the division takes place immediately.
 The general manager must ensure that the names of those who vote for the motion and those who vote against it are recorded in the council's minutes for the meeting.